lightsources/BES-XPCS-Pilot/masks.md

 over responding, no sensor, ...).
 Since this is a bit mask, multiple meanings may be added together.

-As an example, let's define a `pixel_mask` that excludes the corner pixels with bit 0 (as if there is no sensor), a noisy pixel with 4, and one dead pixel with bit 1.
+As an example, let's define a `pixel_mask` that excludes the corner pixels with bit 0 (as if there is no sensor), a noisy pixel with bit 4, and one dead pixel with bit 1.

+*Note: bit n has a value of 2^n.
+Add up all these to get the value of the mask pixel.*

 ```
 1	0	0	1